top of page

 Dried pulses rate as one of the most inexpensive foodstuffs you can purchase.
 If you have an electronic Instant Pot, they don’t even take much energy to cook—reducing chickpea cooking time from 90 minutes to just 30.

-I for one will be taking the simple, sunny, healthy, Mediterranean route to cooking in the next few weeks to save the poor old body from the heavier excesses of midwinter.
+I, for one, will be taking the simple, sunny, healthy Mediterranean route to cooking in the next few weeks.
+It’s the best way to save the poor old body from the heavier excesses of midwinter.

 Editor’s Choice: More Healthy Winter Inspiration